frc5687/2021-tutorial/EXAMS/controls.md

 # Level Three Controls Exam: Tuning and Configuring

-A level three license holder can adjust code parameters to change the behavior of the robot.
+A level three wrangler can adjust code parameters to change the behavior of the robot.

 - Re-map joystick buttons.
 - Adjust the throttle control curve.